 Looking Good For Your Photoshoot!

 Okay, you’re booked and will be getting pictures done soon!
 It’s something fun and exciting to look forward to, (I, promise.
 Please, don’t be scared!), but now you have to figure out what to wear.
 Maybe you have to dress everyone in your group, (I see you, Mamas!).
 Don’t sweat it.
 One of the top questions from my clients is “What should I wear?”
 Well, I’m glad you asked!
-I’ve compiled some tips, guidelines, photo examples and even some suggestions for local hair and makeup professionals to help you and your crew look your best.
+I’ve compiled some tips, guidelines and visual aids to help you and your crew look your best.
 Let’s get started!

 General Do’s and Don’ts